What Is Crippling Depression?

 Unlike occasional sadness or temporary mood changes, crippling depression significantly interferes with a person’s ability to function in various aspects of life, including work, relationships, and self-care.

-Crippling depression is not a fleeting or transient condition; it persists for an extended period, typically lasting at least two weeks or more.
-It is crucial to recognize that this condition is not a personal weakness or a character flaw but a legitimate medical illness that requires understanding, support, and appropriate treatment.
+Crippling depression isn’t just a passing phase; it sticks around for a while, often lasting at least two weeks or more.
+It’s important to understand that it’s not a sign of personal weakness or a character flaw; it’s a genuine medical condition that needs understanding, support, and proper treatment.

 The symptoms of crippling depression can vary from person to person, but they generally involve persistent and pervasive changes in thoughts, emotions, and behaviors.
 Here are some common symptoms associated with crippling depression: